What are AI Agents? How AI Augments Human Work to Increase Productivity

 2. Model-based reflex agents

-• How they support humans - model-based reflex agents can assist humans with more complex tasks, as they can adapt to changing environments to make the right decision.
+• How they support humans - model-based reflex agents can assist humans with more complex tasks, as they can adapt to dynamic environments to make the right decision.

 • Example - AI agent tracks stock levels, predicts future needs, and automatically orders new supplies.